liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 This way, you don't clutter up your audit events with multiple page view events, which will definitely be the most often triggered event in your portal.

-Now that you know how to browse and view audit events, let's look at searching for specific events.
+Now that you know how to browse and view audit events, let's learn how to search for specific events.

-### Viewing audit reports
+### Viewing Audit Reports

 Finding what you want in a big list of events is, to use the expression, like searching for a needle in a haystack.
-This is why the audit portlet gives you a robust searching mechanism.
+This is why the audit portlet provides a robust searching mechanism.
 By default, it looks pretty simple: there's only a single field for searching.
-Clicking the *advanced* link, however, reveals a search dialog broken out by various fields you can use in your search.
+Clicking the *gear* icon next to the search bar, however, reveals an advanced search dialog broken out by various fields you can use in your search.

 Let's look at the options we have for search.

-**Match:** You can match all fields you've specified or any single field.
+**Match:** You can search for matches to *all* the fields you've specified or *any* single field.

 **User ID:** Specify the user ID you'd like to search for.
 This would be the user who performed some action in the portal you'd like to audit.